 Juan Mata

-Juan Mata’s arrival at Chelsea in 2011 from began a distinguished Premier League career.
+Juan Mata’s arrival at Chelsea in 2011 from Valencia began a distinguished Premier League career.
 The Spaniard became synonymous with technical prowess, in-game intelligence, and precise passing, which solidified his position in Chelsea’s attack.

 His standout performances for Chelsea, including a critical role in their 2011/12 Champions League victory, made him a fan favorite.